Today is the day! This is the post I have been dreaming about writing since I decided I was going to start a blog!

 4 | WE CASHED IN OUR WHOLE LIFE POLICIES

 This was a tough decision for me particularly!
 My Mother was in the insurance industry for 20+ years (not as an agent) and she believed in this product very much.
-She generously got a policy for me when I was in high school and so when B and I got married we figured we should get one for him as well.
+She generously got a policy for me when I was in high school and so when my husband and I got married we figured we should get one for him as well.

 Dave Ramsey speaks out very strongly against these types of policies.
 After taking his Financial Peace University Class, and after much discussion and counseling with both my Mother and our Financial Peace Coordinator, we decided to cancel the policies.